alexanderadam/etax_zug/README.md

 ### Links

 Because the image should be small and therefore doesn't contain a browser you can't click on links.
-Right click + copy would be nice but it seems that the folks at ifactory didn't implement this.
+Right click + copy would be nice but it seems that the folks at [Information Factory AG](https://www.information-factory.com/) didn't implement this.

 ## HiDPI-Displays